Policies and procedures

 • Missouri Access has a FAFSA priority deadline of February 1.
 The final deadline is April 1.

-• Federal Pell Grant is based on students EFC received from the FAFSA.
+• Federal Pell Grant is based on income and SAI received from the FAFSA.

-Financial aid award letters will be made to new students by mail around the middle of March if their application is complete and all required documents have been received and reviewed.
-The award letter will list and explain the aid available for the following school year, and may include tentative awards that will be so indicated.
-Award letters for current students will also be available on their Joe'SS around the middle of March.
+Financial aid offer letters will be made to new students by mail around the end of February if their application is complete and all required documents have been received and reviewed.
+The aid offer letter will list and explain the aid available for the following school year, and may include tentative awards that will be so indicated.
+Aid offer letters for current students will also be available on their Joe'SS around the middle of March.
 They will receive an email reminder when their new aid is available to view.

 FERPA is the Family Educational Rights and Privacy Act of 1974, also known as the Buckley Amendment.
 (Statute: 20 U.S.C.
 1232g; Regulations: 34CFR Part 99.)
 The intent of the Act is to protect the rights of students and to insure the privacy and accuracy of education records.
 The Act applies to all institutions that are recipients of federal aid administered by the Secretary of Education.

 FERPA prohibits access to, or release of, educational records or personally identifiable information contained in such records (other than directory information) without the written consent of the student.
 This release allows verbal access only.
-A student's signature will be necessary for any written or printed documentation such as grades.
 All permissions granted will stay in effect until removed by the student.

 To grant permissions, simply log into Joe'SS and navigate to the screen: